Here are some photos and information I compiled while stripping and

 - remove 4 bolts around head (frame cap) (fig 10)

-- catch spring and rubbery head valve diaphragm
+- carefully twist cap to open, catching spring and rubbery head

-- look inside cap and find the narrow groove where the
+- look inside cap and find the other channel where the

-upper ridge of the diaphragm fits into; look at the top of the white
+upper ridge of the diaphragm fits into (fig 12); the trick will

-that lower ridge on diaphragm fits correctly onto groove on white plastic
+that the ridge on the diaphragm fits correctly onto the channel in the

-- If the diaphragm is not correctly placed (or if the gun is
+- NOTE: if the diaphragm is not correctly placed (or if the gun is

 operated at too high of a pressure), the ridge of the diaphragm will blow

-out of the grooves in the cap or the sleeve, and allow air to escape
+out of the channels in the cap or the sleeve, and allow air to escape

-around the trigger area instead of firing the pin.
-Note the two
+around the trigger area instead of firing the pin. note the

-blowouts in this diaphragm. (fig 12) Even when the diaphragm
+blowout in this diaphragm: (fig 13). (even when the diaphragm

 is apparently creased by blowouts such as these, it can still be

-fit back into the groove and will eventually retain its shape.
+fit back into the channel and may eventually retain its shape; if not,

 - replace head bolts (fig 10)